shrutikar/LNEx/README.md

 ### Important Files and Directory layout
     .
-    ├── _Data                           # where all the cached data resides for testing purposes │   ├── Brat_Annotations_Samples    # Contains 50 samples of annotated tweets for the three datasets.
+    ├── _Data                           # where all the cached data resides for testing purposes │   ├── Brat_Annotations_Samples    # Contains 50 samples of annotated tweets for the three
+    |   |                                datasets.
 Tweets will be read from here to test LNEx.
-    │   └── Cached_Gazetteers           # Contains 3 cached files for each dataset (to replace using elastic index of OSM, if you still want to use elastic index please refer to "Querying OpenStreetMap Gazetteers" section below)
+    │   └── Cached_Gazetteers           # Contains 3 cached files for each dataset (to replace
+    |       |                               using elastic index of OSM, if you still want to use
+    |       |                               elastic index please refer to "Querying OpenStreetMap
+    |       |                               Gazetteers" section below)
     |       ├── *_extended_words3.json      # contains the custom stopwords list for each dataset
-    |       ├── *_geo_info.json             # contains the geo information (i.e., metadata) from OpenStreetMap
+    |       ├── *_geo_info.json             # contains the geo information (i.e., metadata) from OSM
     │       └── *_geo_locations.json        # contains all augmented and filtered gazetteer locations
     ├── LNEx                # contains the core code-base of LNEx │   ├── _Dictionaries   # contains the dictionaries used by LNEx.
 For more info read the README file